Thomas Ewing Jr.: Campaign for governor

 In 1879, Ewing was defeated for election for Governor of Ohio as the Democratic candidate in a close election.
-There is scholarly controversy whether the use of George Caleb Bingham's painting General Order № 11 in the anti-Ewing campaign made the difference in the election.
+There is scholarly controversy over whether the use of George Caleb Bingham's painting General Order № 11 in the anti-Ewing campaign made the difference in the election.

 On March 3, 1881, Ewing closed his second term as representative in Congress and moved to New York to resume his law career.
 He never ran for office again.

 Later career

 Ewing was founder and first president of the Ohio Society of New York, a trustee of Ohio Soldiers' and Sailors' Orphans' Home (1874–78), and a trustee of Ohio University (1878–83).
 He served as Vice President of the Cincinnati Law School in 1881.
 Ewing made a notable address before the Marietta Centennial Convention of 1887, and one before the Kansas state bar association in 1890.
 He also contributed an article entitled "The Struggle for Freedom in Kansas" to The Cosmopolitan in May 1894.
 Brown University, by special vote in 1894, gave him the bachelor's degree dating back to the class of 1856.
 Georgetown College gave him the degree of LL.D. in 1870.
-Ewing was killed when struck by a New York City omnibus in 1896.
+Ewing was killed when struck by a New York City omnibus driver in 1896.
 He is buried in the Oakland Cemetery in Yonkers, New York.